Glass transition: Bulk metallic glasses (BMGs)

-Bulk metallic glasses (BMGs) are a unique class of materials which are fundamentally different from traditional amorphous alloys.
-While traditional amorphous alloys are typically formed at high cooling rates in order to suppress the nucleation of the crystalline phases, BMGs are formed at very low critical cooling rates.
-The high cooling rates utilized for the formation of traditional amorphous alloys restricts the form of the finished product to powders, films and ribbons.
 In comparison to the wide range of different types of glasses, BMGs have superior properties in terms of amorphous character and high mechanical strength.
 However, the most unique characteristic of BMGs is their glass transition behavior.
 As metallic glasses are cooled from high to low temperatures, they transform from a supercooled liquid state into a glassy state and vice versa.
 Scientifically, metallic glasses are defined as amorphous alloys which exhibit a glass transition.
 This glass transition allows the materials to have a high strength at low temperatures and a very high flexibility at high temperatures due to the abrupt change in the physical and thermal properties of the material at the glass transition temperature.

 Regardless of the atomic configurations, it has been generally accepted by experts that the disorder of metallic glass can only be conserved down to a certain length scale.
 Atoms in metallic glasses tend to form short range order in which the local nearest neighbor environment of each atom is similar to other equivalent atoms, but this regularity doesn't persist over an appreciable distance.
 Due to the fact that good glass formers have a higher density than ordinary amorphous alloys with high critical cooling rates, it is recommended to have a composition with high packing density for good glass forming ability.

 The figure 1c shows a differential scanning calorimetry of a bulk metallic glass sample, illustrating the glass transition and the presence of a wide supercooled liquid region.

 The supercooled liquid region is defined in terms of the glass transition temperature (Tg) and the crystallization temperature (Tx).
 The glass transition temperature represents the temperature below which the material becomes a rigid amorphous solid.
 Between the glass transition temperature and the crystallization temperature the material is in a supercooled liquid state.
 A wider supercooled liquid region allows easier formation of glass without unwanted crystallization and increases the probability of forming a more stable amorphous structure during rapid cooling.
 Finally, the supercooled liquid region gives the material polymer-like forming capabilities (i.e. shaped, molded or formed like thermoplastics) while exhibiting the superior performance characteristics of metals at higher temperatures.
 The supercooled liquid region is the key property of metallic glasses that makes it useful for applications such as biomedical implants.